Download a FREE E-Book with 20 Easy Weeknight Dinners

 Kitchen tools

 There are a few things you need to know before you attempt this instant pot seasoned chicken and rice.
-The size of instant pot matters.
+The size of instant pot or pressure cooker matters.
 I have an 8 qt instant pot and I was able to fit 4 chicken thighs in mine comfortably.
 If you have a smaller instant pot or larger thighs, you may only be able to fit 3 in the pot.

 Above view of ingredients for instant pot chicken thighs and rice